wp-plugins/jm-avail-booking/readme.txt

 Used in widget:
 In an early stage of the page rendering the plugin checks the presents of the short code in one of more of the post on that page.
 If present the required css and javascript files are added to the page.
 As far as I know wp does not offer such an early hook for sidebar/widgets.
 The default text widget does not support shortcodes so a third party is required.
-Relying on these third party implementations is difficult therefore I added an option to the settings – Used in widget- .
+Relying on these third party implementations is difficult therefore I added an option to the settings  -Used in widget- .
 With this option set the required css and javascript files ar added to all pages.
 I think this is justifiable because widget are mostly shown on many pages.

 Display Last Day as free: If set a new check in after a check out on the same day is allowed.